-3100 Development of American Industry A comparative analysis of the major industries in the United States.
-Selected motion pictures, slides, and audio tapes are used to teach the factors of integration and rationalization of each industry; fundamental development of the problem - solving technique with qualitative data.
-Prerequisite: Freshman standing.

-3101 Social Responsibility of Business
+- 3101 Development of American Industry [Formerly 3100] A comparative analysis of the major industries in the United States.
+Selected motion pictures, slides, and audio tapes are used to teach the factors of integration and rationalization of each industry; fundamental development of the problem-solving technique with qualitative data. - 3102 Social Responsibility of Business [Formerly 3101]

-The student correlates the objectives of business firms with those of the society as a whole, analyzes the interrelationships of business resources, and examines the management process of marshalling and utilizing resources to attain desired objectives.
-Prerequisite: Freshman standing.
+The student correlates the objectives of business firms with those of the society as a whole, analyzes the interrelationships of business resources, and examines the management process of marshalling and utilizing resources to attain desired objectives. - 3201 Professional Salesmanship Analysis of the concepts and personal attributes required for professional selling; preparation, modern methods of sales presentation, building of good-will; employer, employee, and competitor relationships.
+Prerequisite: Sophomore standing or approval of the department Head. - 3202 Owning and Operating a Small Business